badri119/Fit-go/README.md

 # How to start the project:

-1. Clone the projects and open it using Visual studio code
+1. Clone the project and open it using Visual studio code or any desired IDE.
 2. A firebase configuration will be required, please head to https://firebase.google.com/ and create a project
 3. After creating a project, initialize hosting
 4. Create a Firestore Database and Storage